thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/n8n-node.md

 **How it works**:
 1. User sends a chat message: *"What devices do I have and what's their telemetry?"*
 2. AI Agent (powered by Google Gemini, Anthropic, or OpenAI GPT-4) has access to ThingsBoard tools
+3. The AI model automatically determines which parameter values to pass based on the conversation context
-3. Agent autonomously calls:
+4. Agent autonomously calls:
    - `Get devices in ThingsBoard` → Retrieves device list
    - `Get timeseries in ThingsBoard` → Fetches latest telemetry
-4. Agent responds in natural language with the actual data
+5. Agent responds in natural language with the actual data

 **Natural language commands**:
 - *"Show me the temperature of my living room sensor"*